Friends of Alton Station

 Join &/or volunteer your help to Friends of Alton Station

-There are some who question why the bridge has to be removed at all.
+Some members of the public have questioned why the bridge needs to be removed at all.
 We soon established that making repairs over a working railway is very very expensive, requiring trains to cease whilst work is undertaken and the contractors have to be Network Rail approved.
 It is therefore desirable to remove the bridge, so the argument has been to do so in a way that safeguards the structure for future restoration.

-Taking a step back, our careful removal option is not in Network Rail's budget.
+Taking a step back, our careful removal option was not in Network Rail's budget.
 In July 2017 we presented Network Rail with our first plan for removal using a fabricated steel "cat's cradle" support and a rail-mounted crane to lift it out.
 We were hoping to lift the centre section to one side for restoration.
 All the work over the working railway has to be done by Network Rail-approved contractors and they quoted £130,000 for this work as an 'extra over' cost.
-We have recently established that this sum includes an extra day of closure of the line in case there were a time overrun.
+We established that this sum includes an extra day of closure of the line in case of an overrun.

 The two locations we had considered for locating the removed section near the station turned out to be unrealistic and, when coupled with the £130k pricetag, we realised that we needed a rethink.
 We therefore proposed to do without the steel cradle and the rail-mounted crane, and to dismantle the bridge in the car park so that we could store the bridge parts off-site.
-We told Network Rail about this idea in April 2018, but it is apparent that they ignored us and only now are they considering our ideas.
-We don't believe that our proposal will cost any extra to do, but after two meetings with Network Rail in 2018, we were required to commission and fund the engineering data to prove our case.
+We told Network Rail about this idea in April 2018, but it took until the autumn for this to register and be taken seriously as an option.
+We have since supplied plans and engineering calculations for this option, and it is now being followed up by Network Rail.

 We have been extremely patient over the five years since we first started negotiations with Network Rail, but it has been hard work getting support for our project.
-It would appear that Network Rail may be having a change of heart, which is a good thing, and one can only hope that this will lead to a successful outcome.
+The campaigning has led to Network Rail having a change of heart, so one can only hope that this will lead to a successful outcome.